rlawrenc/cosc_304/README.md

 **Official Calendar:** Databases from a user's perspective: querying with SQL, designing with UML, and using programs to analyze data.
 Construction of database-driven applications and websites and experience with current database technologies.
 Completion of COSC 121 is recommended.
 **Prerequisite:** One of COSC 111, COSC 123, COSC 210.
 Third-year standing.

 **Specific description:** This course provides an introduction to database systems including database querying, design, and programming.
 The course consists of three major components.
 The first component explains databases from a user perspective including how to query using SQL and relational algebra.
 The second component involves designing relational databases using Entity-Relationship (ER) diagrams and UML.
-The last part involves database and web programming with Java, JDBC, JSP, Python, and PHP.
-Students completing the course have experience with current database technologies, and the ability to use and develop databases and associated applications.
+The last component involves experential learning on real-world use cases of databases for software development and data analytics.
+Technologies used include Java, JDBC, JSP, Python, and PHP.
+Students completing the course have experience with current database technologies, and the ability to use databases, analyze the contained data, and develop programs to automate data analysis and presentation.

 ## Course Objectives
-**Course Format:** Interactive classes consisting of topic introduction, understanding evaluation using quick questions, and concept mastery with larger exercises.
-Practical skills and applications of topics covered in assignments as well as practice using industrial database systems and software.
+**Course Format:** Interactive classes consist of topic introduction, understanding evaluation using quick questions, and concept mastery with larger exercises.
+Practical skills and applications of topics are covered in assignments as well as practice using industrial database systems and software.

 **Learning Outcomes:**
  - Describe how databases provide data abstraction and simplify writing programs to store and manipulate data.